markdwhitehouse/flux/README.md

 // The template state can then be retrieved in a React component.
 React.createClass({
-  // Tells the compenont to which stores it should listen.
+  // Tells the component to which stores it should listen.
   mixins: [flux.setStores('MyStore')],

   // We manage the state of the component.
 Parameter 'states' is an